21. ON CHRISTIANITY

 A petition from the Pilgrims in Yorkshire referred to the greed of landlords and contempt for tenant rights (ibid:12).
 Enclosure ended the open field system.
 This problem accelerated during the fifteenth and sixteenth centuries.
 When enclosed, the fields were restricted to the owner, and often leased to the commoner.
 The increase in land enclosure, and loss of common rights, were blamed upon the chief minister Cromwell and the gentry.
 Enclosure has been viewed in terms of "class robbery" (ibid:13-15).
 Commoners not only lost their jobs on monastic estates, but were afflicted with higher rents.

 In February 1537, another uprising occurred in Cumberland and Westmorland, spreading to Yorkshire.
 This is often called Bigod's Rebellion.
 Sir Francis Bigod (1508-1537) was a Yorkshire landowner with an Oxford education.
-A Protestant, he wrote a book criticising monastic wealth, which earned him praise from Cromwell.
+A Protestant, he wrote a book criticising monastic wealth, a gesture which earned him praise from Cromwell.
 Later, the inmates of Hexham Abbey barricaded their premises against Cromwell's team of commissioners, threatening the use of guns and cannon.
 Bigod was subsequently captured by the rebels.
 He reluctantly participated in the fighting, but eventually grasped that the rebels were justified in their resentment of Henry.

 The Pilgrimage of Grace ended, in December 1936, when the upper class leaders agreed to disperse the protesters in exchange for a royal pardon.
 Bigod accused Aske and others of betraying the Pilgrimage.
 The realistic Francis Bigod feared retaliation from the monarch.
 In early 1537, he launched his own rebellion in Yorkshire, but was defeated.
 Some months later, he was hung, drawn, and quartered at Tyburn.